Naohiro2g/minecraft_remote/README.md

  - Named as mcje, and updated for use of Minecraft Java Edition 1.13 or later.
  - It might be available in Pypi later.

-## Preparation for Python, Java and other enviromnet
+## Preparation for Python, Java and other enviro

 (in the pipeline...)
  - Python 3.7.9